Dupchuwangmo7/-SWE-SWS101/report/report.md

 ![alt text](<../Vulnversity/Evidences/5900/Screenshot from 2024-05-05 21-13-54.png>)

 And after setuos I ran it.

 ![alt text](<../Vulnversity/Evidences/5900/Screenshot from 2024-05-05 21-14-14.png>)

-Now, to view the virtual machine
+Now, to view the virtual machine.

 ![alt text](<../Vulnversity/Evidences/5900/Screenshot from 2024-05-04 01-27-23.png>)

 ![alt text](<../Vulnversity/Evidences/5900/Screenshot from 2024-05-04 01-27-41.png>)